A Guide to Running ARM32 and ARM64 Python Barcode Readers in Docker Containers

 break

-Then, we write another Python script to read the images using PIL and decode barcodes with Dynamsoft Barcode Reader.
+Next, use the following script to read the saved images using PIL and decode them with Dynamsoft Barcode Reader:

 #!/usr/bin/env python3